ciotlosm/docs-lovelace/Readme.md

 ![unused-entities](https://user-images.githubusercontent.com/7738048/42287697-0f1dfe00-7fc0-11e8-99ee-f5b312767879.png)

-## Rebirth of `entity-filter` from 0.72
+## Monster card
 Due to popular request, a new custom card is now available (["monster card"](https://github.com/ciotlosm/custom-lovelace)) to achieve similar results as the previous `entity-filter`.
+The rebirth of `entity-filter` from 0.72.

 ```yaml
 views: